gavinmoh/langchain-pdf/README.md

 3. Wait for the answer.

 ### Gotchas
-- The embeddings are not stored or cache, each time a PDF is uploaded, the embeddings are generated again.
+- The embeddings will be created and cached when you first upload a new PDF file, creating the embeddings will consume the tokens from your OpenAI API key depending on the size of the text content in the PDF file.